Basics of Python Programming, Part 2

 Any required input parameters are specified within these parentheses.
 Afterward, a colon is used to indicate the start of the function’s body, which consists of one or more indented lines of code.

-One of the key advantages of using functions is code reusability.
+As I mentioned at the start, one of the key advantages of using functions is code reusability.
 Once you define a function, you can call it multiple times throughout your program, eliminating the need to duplicate code.
 This saves time and effort while promoting cleaner and more maintainable code.

 Additionally, if you need to make a change or fix a bug within a function, you only need to modify it in one place, resulting in easier code maintenance.